WeStaySafe/situation-room/README.md

   - [x] Setup postgres on neon.tech
   - [x] Setup redis on upstash (created a redis db, but didn't make it available yet in code -> only if needed)
   - [x] Setup phoenix project on fly
-  - [x] Setup domain westaysafe.com pointing to fly (DNS takes time, but should be good tomorrow)
+  - [x] Setup domain westaysafe.com pointing to fly

 #### Monday
 - [ ] Favicon